SpektraSystems/Building-Real-time-applications-using-Hyperscale-Citus/README.md

 ![](images/query2.png)

 The above commands create shards for both the tables across worker nodes.
 Shards are nothing but PostgreSQL tables that hold a set of sites.
 All the data for a particular site for a table will live in the same shard.
 Notice that both tables are sharded on site_id.
 Hence there’s a 1-to-1 correspondence between http_request shards and http_request_1min shards i.e shards of both tables holding same set of sites are on same worker nodes.
 This is called colocation.
 Colocation makes queries, such as joins, faster and our rollups possible.
 In the following image you will see an example of colocation where for both tables site_id 1 and 3 are on worker 1 while site_id 2 and 4 are on Worker 2.

-Note: The create_distributed_table UDF (User Defined Functions) uses the default configuration values for shard count.
-The default is 32.
-For real-time analytics use cases similar to monitoring HTTP traffic, we recommend using 2-4x as many shards as CPU cores in your cluster.
-This lets you rebalance data across your cluster after adding new worker nodes.
-Shard count can be configured by using the citus.shard_count setting.
-This should be configured before run the create_distributed_table commands.

 **Generate data**
 The system is ready to accept data and serve queries now!
 The next set of instructions will keep the following loop running in a Psql console in the background while you continue with the other commands in this article.
 It generates fake data every second or two.